vbookshelf/Automated-Wheat-Counter/README.md

 The code is set up to be run as a Docker container.
-The code is based on this video tutorial:
+It's based on this video tutorial:

 Julian Nash docker and flask video tutorial<br>
 https://www.youtube.com/watch?v=dVEjSmKFUVI